RodGal-2020/C1/README.md

 7. 13:00 the exam ends.

 ## Reading
 TODO: Complete me.
+Perhaps NOT.

 ## Listening

-TODO: Complete me.
+### One-shot
+- There won't be any names.
+- They like numbers.
+- Si oigo algo que sé escribir aunque no tenga sentido lo escribo.

 ## Writing
 They value: